 Programming questions related to ojAlgo are best asked at stack overflow.
 Just remember there are rules and standards regarding what questions you can ask as well as how you should ask them and what you should do when you get a reply.
 Also, it’s a good idea to actually mention ojAlgo and tag the question using ‘ojalgo’ and whatever other tags you find suitable.

-Bug reports, or any issue with the existing code, should be posted at GitHub Issues.
+Bug reports, or any issue with existing code, should be posted at GitHub Issues.
 GitHub is all about collaboration.
 If you raise an issue there then participate in resolving it.
-Please do not use GitHub Issues for general discussions or support requests.

 ojAlgo is Open Source, and you are strongly encouraged to clone or fork the repository and work directly with the source code.
 The source code is (part of) the documentation, and you should read it.

-Optimatika is the primary sponsor of ojAlgo – it’s built by Optimatika – and they offer commercial support.
+Optimatika is the primary sponsor of ojAlgo – it’s built by Optimatika – and we offer commercial support.